haletothewood/BookmarkManager/README.md

 ## User Stories

-`As an internet user
+`As a time-pressed user`
-So that I can remember favourite websites
-I'd like to view a list of links from a database (of favourite website links)`
+`So that I can quickly go to web sites I regularly visit` `I would like to see a list of links on the homepage`

-`As an internet user
+`As a time-pressed user`
+`So that I can quickly find web sites I recently bookmarked` `I would like to see links in descending chronological order`

+`As a time-pressed user`
-So that I can remember favourite websites
+`So that I can save a website`
-I'd like to add a new website to the database`
+`I would like to add the site's address and title to my bookmark manager`

-`As an internet user
+`As a time-pressed user`
-So that I can categorise my favourite websites by theme I'd like to be able to add a tag to a link`
+`So that I can organise my many links into different categories for ease of search` `I would like to add tags to the links in my bookmark manager`

-`As an internet user
+`As a time-pressed user`
-So that I can search for favourite websites by theme I'd like to be able to filter the database by tag`
+`So that I can quickly find links on a particular topic` `I would like to filter links by tag`